Mobile Product Owner Discussion Series.

-In this first edition of our Mobile Product Owner Discussion Series, we spoke with our own Lance Vaughn, Director of Mobile Practice at iTexico, about the importance of providing the right approach to a mobile strategy with the user as a central focus.
+In this first edition of our Mobile Product Owner Discussion Series, we spoke with our own Lance Vaughn, Director of iTexico Mobile Innovation Studio, about the importance of providing the right approach to a mobile strategy with the user as a central focus.
 An award-winning tech executive with design, development and delivery experience, Lance wrote his first line of code in '82 and launched his first web app in '95 while working at the Rapid Application Development Center for Cap Gemini Sogeti.
 Lance has directed the product development efforts of hundreds of products in his career.
 His empathetic approach places the client first and provides them with maximum visibility and control of their product development efforts.

 Can you tell us about your role at iTexico?

-As the Director of Mobile at iTexico, I help our clients remain relevant in their respective domain and to navigate the ever-changing landscape of technology and innovation.
+As the Director of iTexico Mobile Innovation Studio, I help our clients remain relevant in their respective domain and to navigate the ever-changing landscape of technology and innovation.
 This is particularly important now because the bar has never been higher for providing an excellent user experience.
 Great apps have trained us as consumers to expect simplicity, immediacy, and seamlessness.
 We help our clients leverage product thinking and continuous product discovery principles so that their mobile apps will delight users while also helping our clients learn more about their customers.

 How do you define mobile?
 Is IoT (Internet of Things) considered mobile?
 What about smart assistants like Alexa or Siri?
 Virtual Reality?